datashield/cran/web/dsBaseClient/index.md

 * [ds.meanSdGp](ds.meanSdGp.html) Computes the mean and standard deviation across groups defined by one factor
 * [ds.merge](ds.merge.html) Merges two data frames in the server-side
 * [ds.message](ds.message.html) Returns server-side messages to the client-side
+* [ds.metadata](ds.metadata.html) Gets the metadata associated with a variable held on the server
 * [ds.names](ds.names.html) Return the names of a list object
+* [ds.ns](ds.ns.html) Generate a Basis Matrix for Natural Cubic Splines
 * [ds.numNA](ds.numNA.html) Gets the number of missing values in a server-side vector
+* [ds.qlspline](ds.qlspline.html) Basis for a piecewise linear spline with meaningful coefficients
 * [ds.quantileMean](ds.quantileMean.html) Computes the quantiles of a server-side variable
 * [ds.rBinom](ds.rBinom.html) Generates Binomial distribution in the server-side
 * [ds.rNorm](ds.rNorm.html) Generates Normal distribution in the server-side
 * [ds.rPois](ds.rPois.html) Generates Poisson distribution in the server-side
 * [ds.rUnif](ds.rUnif.html) Generates Uniform distribution in the server-side
+* [ds.ranksSecure](ds.ranksSecure.html) Secure ranking of a vector across all sources
 * [ds.rbind](ds.rbind.html) Combines R objects by rows in the server-side
 * [ds.reShape](ds.reShape.html) Reshapes server-side grouped data
 * [ds.recodeLevels](ds.recodeLevels.html) Recodes the levels of a server-side factor vector